Winter Term Internships

 Yes.
 Depending on where the internship will take place, you may need to take additional actions.

 If you plan to do the internship in the U.S. and you are in F-1 student status*, you will need Curricular Practical Training (CPT) employment authorization.
 For CPT, the winter term internship must earn academic credit and must be related to your major field of study.
 If CCI notifies you that your internship has been approved by the Curriculum Committee, you will need to apply to International Student & Scholar Services (ISSS) for CPT authorization.
+Please note that even on-campus internships require a students in F-1 status to adhere to requirements above.
 See here for more information about CPT eligibility, and contact ISSS (firstname.lastname@example.org) if you have additional questions.

 *For international students not in F-1 status, contact ISSS to explore if you are eligible to pursue an internship in the U.S.

-For internships outside the U.S., you will need to determine whether you will require a particular visa status or employment authorization to pursue the opportunity in your home country or in another non-U.S. location.
+For internships outside the U.S., you will need to determine with ISSS whether you will require a particular visa status or employment authorization to pursue the opportunity in your home country or in another non-U.S. location.
+Also please see next question for having your travel approved by Middlebury’s Global Operations Committee.

 Q Where's the application, what are the deadlines, and how do I apply for a credit-bearing Winter Term internship?

-The 2021 Winter Term Application for Credit application will be made live after the College releases its policy decisions about Winter Term.
-We expect these decisions in early October.
-Once the application is live a student will complete an application for credit by creating an Experience in Handshake and attaching required paperwork to the Experience.
+The student will complete an application for credit by creating an Experience in Handshake and attaching required paperwork to the Experience.

-1) Have your resume approved by visiting with a Peer Career Advisor at Quick Questions.
+2) Have your resume approved by a CCI Peer Career Advisor at Quick Questions.
 A CCI-approved resume is a requirement for applying for internship credit and is STRONGLY ENCOURAGED when applying for internships.
 Resume approval may require more than one visit.

 3) Find a faculty member who will agree to serve as your academic sponsor.
 See related FAQs.

-Steps to complete after the Application for Winter Term Credit is live in Handshake:
+After you submit the Application for Winter Term Credit in Handshake:

 - Your Faculty Academic Sponsor will complete an Academic Sponsor Approval form - a link to this form will automatically be sent to the faculty member after your internship supervisor has submitted their form and will be due 3 days after receipt.